extrilldi/extrilldi.github.io/about.md

 ---
-title: The incoherent musings of an irredeemable procastinator
+title: the incoherent musings of an irredeemable procastinator
 layout: about
 published: true
 ---